moodlebox/hugo-moodlebox-theme/exampleSite/content/en/help/install.md

 ---
-title: How to install the MoodleBox
+title: Install the MoodleBox theme
 authors:
   - Nicolas Martignoni
 type: kb
 date: 2017-09-15
 description: The procedure to install the MoodleBox for its first utilisation is described here
-slug: install-the-moodlebox
+slug: install
 weight: 1
 categories:
   - First steps
-aliases:
-  - en/install
-  - de/install

 ---
 This is the procedure to install the MoodleBox for its first utilisation.